simonkellly/bld-ninja/README.md

 - [ ] Algsheet importing and generation
 - [ ] Reconstruction export

-Initially it will likely only fully support the GAN 356i Carry 2 as I have one which I can use to test with.
+I can only really guarantee support the GAN 356i Carry 2 as I have one which I can use to test with.

+Theoretically the supported smart cubes (thanks to the [gan-web-bluetooth](https://github.com/afedotov/gan-web-bluetooth) library) are:
+- GAN Mini ui FreePlay
+- GAN12 ui
+- GAN12 ui FreePlay
+- GAN356 i 3
+- GAN356 i Carry
+- GAN356 i Carry 2
+- GAN356 i Carry S
+- MoYu AI 2023
+- Monster Go 3Ai

 ## Development